 The project should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
 During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
 After construction, water quality will be impacted due to polluted stormwater runoff.
 ARC has estimated the amount of pollutants that will be produced after construction of the proposed development.
 These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr) from typical land uses in the Atlanta Region.
 The loading factors are based on the results of regional stormwater monitoring data from the Atlanta Region.
-Impervious coverage may differ from the percentages used in these calculations because the plans show open areas that were not completely factored out as open space.
+It is assumed in these calculations that the areas identified as non-buildable are open space.
+The amenity area is treated as office/light industrial based on the proposed impervious coverage shown on the plans.
+Actual pollutant loadings will depend on the actual impervious coverage developed on the property and may differ from the figures shown.
+The following table summarizes the results of the analysis: